DaniloBabovic/ThreeJSBoilerplate/README.md

  * Scene object parameters are in JSON file
  * Model parameters are in JSON file
  * 3D object as progress bar
- * Zero project dependences - main scripts are preloaded
+ * Zero project dependencies - main scripts are preloaded

 ### Screenshot